 A visual storytelling workshop documenting the historic city of the Palio and its people lead by Randy Olson and Melissa Farlow.

 The focus of the workshop is to develop a deeper understanding of visual storytelling through lectures and field practice while documenting the Tuscan city of Siena.
-Students will learn how a National Geographic story is created from inception to publication, and they will work on expanding the basic tools used to translate stories of everyday life into compelling images that create dynamic visual narratives.
+Participants will learn how a National Geographic story is created from inception to publication, and they will work on expanding the basic tools used to translate stories of everyday life into compelling images that create dynamic visual narratives.

 Daily presentations provide instruction on the elements of visual storytelling and how to craft meaningful stories when combining images.
 Participants will practice various creative techniques while photographing people’s daily activities.
 This will allow photographers to engage and experience Siena, not as a tourist, but in a more personal manner spending time working like a National Geographic photographer does to produce a captivating photo-essay.
 The structure of the daily schedule includes time for editing, critiques and conversation about topics meaningful to the group.
 We tailor this workshop to help each photographer be challenged at their individual level.

 The workshop culminates in a final photo projection held in Siena inviting the residents and featuring images created by all participants.